torvalds/linux/Documentation/hid/hid-bpf.rst

 We can not rely on hidraw to bind a BPF program to a HID device. hidraw is an artefact of the processing of the HID device, and is not stable.
-Some drivers even disable it, so that removes the tracing capabilies on those devices (where it is interesting to get the non-hidraw traces).
+Some drivers even disable it, so that removes the tracing capabilities on those devices (where it is interesting to get the non-hidraw traces).

 On the other hand, the ``hid_id`` is stable for the entire life of the HID device,